 OECD Home › Directorate for Financial and Enterprise Affairs › Competition › Latest Documents

 English, PDF, 2,229kb

-This document contains the proceedings of a Roundtable on Vertical Restraints for On-line Sales held in the February 2013 session of the OECD Competition Committee.
-Discussions reviewed recent country experiences focusing on how e-commerce affects competition and what are the main vertical restraints competition issues.
+This document contains the proceedings of a Roundtable on the Definition of transaction for the purpose of merger control review held in the June 2013 session of the OECD Competition Committee.
+Discussions reviewed experiences of member countries under the 2005 OECD Recommendation on Merger Review.

 Nationally and internationally competitive markets should be promoted in order to provide consumers with greater choice amongst financial services.
 The OECD Competition Committee discussed the Role of Competition in Financial Consumer Protection in February 2014.